wxjames/wxjames.github.io/_pages/research.md

   </div>
   <div style="flex: 1; margin: 0; padding: 0;">
     <p>
-      Students were listening to the lecture related to the use of AutoCAD.
+      * Investigate the effects of different HVAC systems and their installation methods on the building energy performance.
+      * Utilize robotics technologies for the building of the solar farm.
     </p>
   </div>
 </div>